jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Value Network Loss Clipping
-This is another trick aimed at controlling the behavior.
+This is another trick aimed at controlling the behavior of the gradients.
 The mean-squared error loss that the value function is trained on is clipped from [-k, k] where k is usually around 0.2.

 Code Examples: